-Shed, garage, carport, deck and patio building applications (non-habitable structures)
+Building applications for shed, garage, carport, deck and patio (non-habitable structures)

 What is a Class 10 non-habitable building or structure?